e271828e/Flight.jl/prototypes/kernel/README.md

-plain `@warn` carrying the spec'd payload, not Appendix C's named advisory values), partial advance and the per-run overrides (§12.6 — `run!(sim, t_end)` takes `t_end` to the nearest step boundary), and the runtime periphery beyond increments 9–11's data plane:
+plain `@warn` carrying the spec'd payload, not Appendix C's named advisory values), partial advance and the per-run overrides (§12.6 — `run!(sim, t_end)` takes `t_end` to the nearest step boundary), and the runtime periphery beyond increments 9–12's data plane and device tasks:

-- **the device task machinery (§11.6) and §11.1's task topology:**
+- **the binding's runtime half (§11.6):** `map_input`/`map_output` and the
-  `init!`/`loop`/`shutdown!`/`unblock!`, the framework wrapper with its `DeviceCrash` discrimination, handles and their primitives, `should_abort`, `map_input`/`map_output` and the shipped `TableBinding`, the bad-datum channel, device death and orphaned claims — a rostered device here is an identity holding a claim and a staging cell, with no task behind it, and `run!` blocks its caller: with no device tasks to spawn, that is §11.1's calling-task register, not a deviation.
-The output side is absent wholesale — a binding declaring `is_output` is rejected at attach, `reads` and the compiled gather unbuilt;
+  shipped `TableBinding`, and the bad-datum channel — `report!`, `MalformedDatum` and the diagnostic cell behind them (§11.8), which is why `DeviceCrash`, `DeviceJoinTimeout` and their kin are plain `@warn`s here.
+  The output side is absent wholesale — a binding declaring `is_output` is rejected at attach, `reads` and the compiled gather unbuilt.
+Two unguarded edges ride on the same absences: staging through a handle whose device was detached lands in an orphaned cell and is silently lost (handles are run-scoped task equipment; a guard would put a roster scan back into `stage!`), and an `InterruptException` in a device loop reports as `DeviceCrash`, the discrimination belonging to the absent operator interrupt;
 - **the snapshot's framework status** (§11.2, §11.8) — the snapshot carries
-  the table, `t` and the frame ordinal, no status value — along with §11.8's diagnostics and liveness machinery wholesale;
+  the table, `t`, the frame ordinal and the §12.3 boundary ordinal, no status value — along with §11.8's diagnostics and liveness machinery wholesale, heartbeats included: a dead device is a task that has ended, marked nowhere;
 - **output-device bindings and the selectors** (§11.2, §14.4), the §11.5
   input trace, and the §11.7 GUI write path;
+- **§12 beyond increment 12's slices** (the §12.1 stop word, §12.2's yield,
-- **all of §12 beyond `latest`'s inspection register:** control plane, loop scheduling, the next-snapshot wait, shutdown, real-time pacing (§10.7) and replay (§12.7).
-The §11.3 freeze is enforced by a single running flag — §12.6's status machine is absent, so `built`, `initialized` and `stopped` are indistinguishable here and every not-running point admits `attach!`/`detach!`.
+  §12.3's wait, §12.4's bracket and tail): pause and the rest of the control plane's surface, real-time pacing (§10.7) with §12.2's thread-budget warning, the operator interrupt and its sigint masking (the runs here are test-driven), §13.6's loop-side failure tail — a loop-side throw still sets the sticky status, wakes the waits and joins the devices through the `finally` chain, but the failed-boundary discard and snapshot promotion are absent — and replay (§12.7).
+The §11.3 freeze is enforced by a single running flag beside the stop word — §12.6's status machine is absent, so `built`, `initialized` and `stopped` are indistinguishable here and every not-running point admits `attach!`/`detach!`.

 ## Stand-ins: where the prototype's shape is not the spec's